 Though Lewis donated $200,000 to the American Bridge opposition research super PAC, his representative said he is opposed to super PACs that focus on advertising, which is why he dropped out of the Alliance.

-Word of Soros’s donation on Thursday also fired up conservatives for whom he is a bogeyman of the same caliber that the new reigning king of outside cash, Sheldon Adelson, is for liberals.
+Word of Soros’s donation on Thursday also fired up conservatives for whom he is a bogeyman of the same caliber that the new reigning king of outside cash,

 “Here we go again…” began a fundraising email from the Campaign to Defeat Barack Obama, a PAC that has spent $742,000 attacking Obama.
 Its email asserted Soros’s $1-million donation to Priorities USA will go “to TV ads that are going to smear Mitt Romney in the key battleground states,” and asked for donations to “help us fight back.”